 Community Meetings are a quick and easy way to bring groups of people together; they are a short check-in with others and provide an opportunity before beginning the day (or beginning a meeting) and in the afternoon to connect with others.
 Community Meetings support us to develop emotional intelligence and emotional management by asking the question "How are you?"
 They are not meant to be a long 'therapy session' but rather just a 'quick temperature check'.
 There are three questions that are asked to each other in turn at a Community Meeting.

 START OF THE DAY

-The first question is: "How are you feeling?"
-The second question is "What is your goal for the day?"
-The third question is "Who can you ask for help?"
+"How are you feeling?"

+"What is your goal for the day?"

+"Who can you ask for help?"

 END OF THE DAY